agateau/blog/2016/cat-avatar-generator-the-android-app/index.md

 summary: |
     I built an Android version of David Revoy cat avator generator.

-David Revoy, the author of the amazing [Pepper & Carrot][pac] free webcomic recently published an online [cat avatar generator][cag].
+David Revoy, the author of the amazing [Pepper & Carrot][pac] webcomic, recently published an online [cat avatar generator][cag].
 My kids loved it, so last Sunday I took this as a pretext to do a bit of Android development by building an Android app for it.

 .. thumbimg :: screenshot.png
     :alt: Cat Avatar Generator screenshot